Interest-Only Equity Release

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

-Reviewer: Jon Nixon
+Reviewed by: Jon Nixon

-Director of Distribution
+Former Director of Distribution

-We explore the details and nuances behind that specific type of loan here, so you can decide whether it’s an option for you.
+We explore the details and nuances behind that specific type of loan here so you can decide whether it’s an option for you.
 We identify the benefits and drawbacks along with alternatives that could be an option if this type of finance does not suit your needs.

 What is interest-only equity release?

 You are allowed to pay all (or part of) the interest accrued each month on the amount you borrow.
-In doing so, you can stop your loan balance growing, which can protect how much your estate is worth when you pass away.
+In doing so, you can stop your loan balance from growing, which can protect how much your estate is worth when you pass away.

-Ordinarily, equity release mortgages do not require any repayments.
+Ordinarily, equity-release mortgages do not require any repayments.
 Instead, when you pass away or move into long-term care, the amount owed is repaid – usually through the sale of your home.

 How does it work?